dotsunited/BundleFuTwigExtension/README.markdown

 The extension uses the factory to create bundle instances.
 See the [BundleFu documentation](https://github.com/dotsunited/BundleFu#readme) about how to configure the factory.

-The extension exposes a new `bundle` tag with the following sytnax:
+The extension exposes a new `bundle` tag with the following syntax:

 ```html
 {% bundle name='test_bundle'